Digital identity and digital government services represent part of the future of life in Canada.

 Digital ID would also make transferring and storing information faster and more intuitive.
 Take health care, for example.
 Currently, if you relocate to a new province, you need to visit a new government ministry to present proof of residency and obtain a new health card.
 Once issued, you would need to contact all of your old health care providers and have them fax, mail or email your files to the new providers, who would have to manually input all of your historical information.

 But with a digital ID, each of these steps become easier.
 You’d be able to verify your place of residence and request a new health card by presenting your digital ID on a government website.
 Your digital ID would also enable you to access your medical records online, giving you greater control over what information you want to share with your new doctor.

 When considered in practical terms, the benefits of digital ID are endless.
-View our whitepapers to learn more about the possibilities of digital ID.
+(Read our white paper about digital ID and health care here.)